ccb60/Maine_Estuary_Plankton/Review-Phyto-Data.md

     -   `nutrients_data`
     -   `pmax_data`

-3.  `pico_data` has 78 rows, because of exactly one replicate sample
+3.  `pico_data` has 78 rows, because of exactly one replicate (?) sample

 4. We have only 74 rows in the flowcam community data

-5. The two different community analysis methods appear correlated.
+5. The two different community analysis methods appear highly correlated.

 6. The POC data is more selective, with only 47 unique sample IDs.